AdobeDocs/experience-platform.en/help/catalog/datasets/enable-upsert.md

 >
 >To create a new Profile-enabled dataset, you must know the ID of an existing XDM schema that is enabled for Profile.
 For information on how to look-up or create a Profile-enabled schema, see the tutorial on [creating a schema using the Schema Registry API](../../xdm/tutorials/create-schema-api.md).

-To create a dataset that is enabled for Profile and incremental updates, use a POST request to the `/dataSets` endpoint.
+To create a dataset that is enabled for Profile and updates, use a POST request to the `/dataSets` endpoint.

 **API format**